emutos/manual/usermanual/docs/index.md

 * <a id="aes"></a>AES: *Application Environment Service*, the highest level graphic environment in EmuTOS.

 * <a id="eprom"></a>EPROM: Erasable Programmable Read Only Memory, reprogrammable [ROM](#rom).
 Generally more useful in experimental situations.

+* <a id="natfeats" ></a>NatFeats: Native Features support.
+This is a number of features that some ST emulators provide, and which EmuTOS supports.
+See your emulator's manual for details.

 * <a id="rom" ></a>ROM: Read Only Memory, usually not reprogrammable.
 See also EPROM.